Hallissey

 Hallissey is an English-language surname, derived from the Irish-language, and traditionally associated with the Irish counties of Cork and Kerry.

 Etymology

 The name is derived from the Irish Ó hÁilgheasa, a patronym meaning "descendant of Áilgheas".
 The latter personal name is derived from the Irish áilgheas, meaning "eagerness".
 The modern Irish form of the name is Ó hÁileasa.

 Cognates

-Other English-language surnames cognate to Hallissey include Hallessy, Hallisey, Hallisy, Hallissy, Hallisay, O Hallishy, and O Hallyse.
+Other English-language surnames cognate to Hallissey include Hallessy, Hallisey, Hallisy, Hallissy, Hallisay, Halasey, O Hallishy, and O Hallyse.

 Distribution

 The surname Hallissey is traditionally found in County Cork and County Kerry, particularly in west Cork and south Kerry.